 How to Enforce Parenting Time in Arizona

 In some cases, former spouses will find themselves in the midst of an argument that escalates to the point of one parent engaging in parental alienation or purposefully withholding the children during the other parent’s parenting time.
-In a lot of cases, one parent will fall behind in child support payments and the other parent will retaliate by denying access to the child.
+In a lot of cases, one parent will fall behind in child support payments, and the other parent will retaliate by denying access to the child.
 This is also a violation of Arizona divorce law.

 If you feel that you are being denied your visitation or parenting time rights wrongfully, get in touch with your Arizona family law attorney.
-Discussing the details of your situation with an experienced divorce lawyer is the most effective way to get the parenting time you rightfully deserve restored.
+Discussing the details of your situation with an experienced divorce lawyer is the most efficient way to get the parenting time you rightfully deserve restored.